rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 !!! tip "Attention"

-    If you get an error and you don’t have the unzip app installed on your system, you can install it by executing this command ```sudo dfn install unzip```
+    If you get an error and you don’t have the unzip app installed on your system, you can install it by executing this command ```sudo dnf install unzip```

 4. Move the Packer app to the bin folder: